kubos/kubos/docs/contribution-process.md

 Once all of your changes for an issue have been completed, you should create a pull request in order to bring the changes into the main code's master branch.
 You will need to create a pull request for each repository you are making changes to.

-From the github page for your personal repository that contains the changes you want to merge:
+From the github page for the repository that contains the changes you want to merge:
 - Click the 'Branch:' dropdown on the left-hand side and select the local branch containing your changes
 - Click the 'New pull request' button
 - The title of the pull request should be the JIRA issue number followed by a descriptive title